transmission-labs/traffic-light/doc/src/route-planning/prototype-specification.md

 The plan is to use [openstreetmap.org](https://www.openstreetmap.org/) [exports](https://download.openstreetmap.fr/extracts/) to build the maps used by the simulators.
 At first glance it appears it would be beneficial to create our own mapping format that allows for clear and performant use of the data, rather than parsing osm XML directly.
 This way we can create separate utility that converts osm XML to our format and prevent the vehicle code or simulator logic becoming complex and coupled.

 The map has two interpretations: a physical interpretation which corresponds to reality and is most amenable to drawing; a logical interpretation that allows for clear code around decision making.
 For example, the logical interpretation is a graph, where nodes represent junctions and edges represent road segments, that makes it simple to annotate concepts such as "no left turn between edge-a and edge-b".
 It's possible that all the physical information can be added to the logical one and we have a single format.

+The map v1 MUST be able to express:
+- one way roads
+- two way roads
+- multiple lanes (in one direction)
+- give way junctions
+- n way junctions controlled by traffic lights
+- no left turn
+- no right turn
+- combinations (where appropriate) of all options

 ### Logical representation